radiotail/eluna/README.md

 There is a simple sample to show you how to use ELuna.
-In this sample, I will show you how to register a class(using ELuna::registerClass), a method (using ELuna::registerMethod) or a function(using ELuna::registerFunction) to lua, and how to register a lua function(using ELuna::LuaFunction?) or table(using ELuna::LuaTable?) to cpp.
+In this sample, I will show you how to register a class(using ELuna::registerClass), a method (using ELuna::registerMethod) or a function(using ELuna::registerFunction) to lua, and how to register a lua function(using ELuna::LuaFunction) or table(using ELuna::LuaTable) to cpp.

 ```
 //sample.cpp